 Operating costs have increased to £187.2m from £157.3m, driven by an increase in repairs and maintenance costs.
 The overall costs reflect increased volumes of repairs, ongoing maintenance and improvements for our customers' existing homes and the investment in our transformation programme to drive future efficiencies.
 Surplus on disposal of fixed assets includes net proceeds from staircasing, where shared owners increase their ownership share in their homes.
 Receipts were lower than last year, with our proceeds from staircasing receipts totalling £8m (2023: £14m).

-The operating margin, excluding surplus on disposal of fixed assets, is an indication of profitability of operating assets before impact of sales which vary year on year.
-This margin decreased to 19% from 22% mainly due to a customer-focussed decision to increase the resources and costs deployed to address the increased demand for reactive and responsive repairs by £15m from prior year.
+The operating margin, excluding surplus on disposal of fixed assets, is an indication of profitability of operating assets before exceptional expenses.
+This margin decreased to 19% from 22% mainly due to a customer-focused decision to increase the resources and costs deployed to address the increased demand for reactive and responsive repairs by £15m from prior year.

 Stonewater Group's surplus for the year of £131.4m (2023: £53.8m) was higher than the prior year mainly because of the recognition of a one-off gain £121.7m (£21.4m).
 This gain relates to £1m for the transfer of engagements of Puttenham and Wanborough Housing Society in January 2024 and £120.7m for the business combination with Mount Green Housing Association in February 2024.
-This gain was offset by higher operating costs in the year as outlined above.

-The gain which is accounted for as a donation in the income & expenditure account represents the difference between the accounting fair value and historic cost of Mount Green's balance sheet at the acquisition date.
-The fair value adjustments affect Housing Properties, Debt and Grant,
+The gain which is accounted for as a donation in the income and expenditure account represents the difference between the accounting fair value and historic cost of Mount Green's balance sheet at the acquisition date.
+The fair value adjustments affect housing properties, debt and grant.